Bad beat

 In poker, bad beat is a subjective term for a hand in which a player with what appear to be strong cards nevertheless loses.
 It most often occurs where one player bets the clearly stronger hand and their opponent makes a mathematically poor call that wins with any subsequent dealing to complete the hand.

-In pure mathematical terms a one-outer can be considered a pure bad beat, however there is no consensus among poker players as to what else exactly constitutes a bad beat and often players will disagree about whether a particular hand was a bad beat.
-A few examples are: quads over full house, quads over quads, straight flush over quads, small full house vs. bigger full house or better.
+In pure mathematical terms a one-outer can be considered a pure bad beat; however; there is no consensus among poker players as to what else exactly constitutes a bad beat and often players will disagree about whether a particular hand was a bad beat.
+A few examples are quads over full house, quads over quads, straight flush over quads, and small full house vs. bigger full house or better.

 Types of bad beats

 Virtually any hand that looked like a favorite to win can end up losing as more cards are dealt, but bad beats usually involve one of two not mutually exclusive scenarios: